The Quiet Work of Women

 To purchase call: (423) 926-2691

-As a collection, the textiles trace the important role weaving played in Appalachian culture as part of a rich decorative arts tradition that developed and flourished during the 19th and into the 20th century.
+The images in this book feature 44 woven bed coverlets and 2 quilts.
+As a collection, these textiles trace the important role weaving played in Appalachian culture.
+They are part of a rich decorative arts tradition that developed and flourished during the 19th and into the 20th century.

 Photographs from the Book - Textile Art